kentechx/shapenet_experiments/README.md

 # shapenet_part_experiments
-This repository contains part segmentation experiments conducted on the ShapeNet dataset.
+This repository contains part segmentation experiments conducted on the ShapeNetPart dataset.

 ## Dataset
 The ShapeNetPart dataset is annotated for 3D object part segmentation.
 It consists of 16,880 models